 - Popularity.
 What payment gateways are popular among your customers?

 - Multicurrency.
-Should customers complete their payments in bitcoins, pesetas, or dollars?
+Should customers complete their payments in bitcoins, dollars, or another currency?
 Can this payment gateway accept all of them?

 - Fee.
 What is a monthly gateway fee?

 - Types of credit cards accepted.
 What types of credit cards are allowed?
-Does it accept credit card you need?
+Does it accept the credit cards you need?